tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 5. The service commits the database transaction and responds to the client.

-The 5th API design principle is about the ability to track the propagation of change across services.
-If the Users service, coming after the Staff service in the communication path of processing client's mutation request, has completed a request with a certain `transactionId`, but the Staff service isn't, we know that the Staff service is malfunctioning.
+The 5th API design principle concerns the ability to track the propagation of change across services.
+If the Users service, coming after the Staff service in the communication path of processing clients' mutation requests, has completed a request with a certain `transactionId`, but the Staff service isn't, we know that the Staff service is malfunctioning.